haspindergill/Transformers/README.md

 ListViewController list all the transformers into list.

 #### Create Functionality:
-Click "+" button in upper navigation to add new transformer
+Click "+" button in upper navigation to add new transformer, it opens up view where we can set values and create a new transformer

 #### Delete Functionality:
-Swipe to left to delete any transformer
+Swipe to left to delete any transformer, this action delete that particular from core data as well from firebase

 #### Edit Functionality:
-Click any transformer into list
+Click any transformer into list, it will took to view with prefilled values where we can change any value and update the transformer